 The Chinese characters written on the outer rim, above the Hall of Prayer, say "Zhonghua Renmin Gongheguo", which translates to "People's Republic of China".
 Below the building is the inscription of the mint year.

 Unlike US coins, though, the Gold Pandas don't carry a mint mark in order to identify from which branch they come from (Beijing, Shanghai, Shenyang, Shenzhen, etc).

 Along with the American Gold Eagle and the Canadian Maple Leaf, the Gold Panda is among the most sought-after gold bullion coins in the world and one of China's most popular exports.

 Because the obverse design changes nearly every year, Chinese Gold Pandas can make a great addition to a coin collector.
 Nevertheless, investors, looking to diversify their gold portfolio, usually purchase these gold bullion coins mostly due to their fine gold content.
 Experts suggest that owning physical gold could be a great store of value and a hedge against inflation and fiat currency devaluation.

 In addition, unlike a gold bar, a gold coin produced by a national mint is legal tender within its country of emission and, as such, dealers and investors consider them to be a slightly more liquid bullion option.

 Seize the opportunity to purchase the 1 oz Chinese Gold Panda coin online at the lowest premium over the spot gold price from SD Bullion, with fast and discreet shipping.
 Make sure to contact our customer support over the phone or through our live web chat feature in case you have any questions regarding this product or any of our other items.
-A live agent is available from Mondays to Thursdays, from 8 am to 6 pm EST, and on Fridays, from 8 am to 5 pm EST. We will be happy to assist you.

 |Mint Capsule Included||No|